yegor256/blog/_drafts/_sticky.md

 The last problem to solve is about concurrency.
 The code we have above is not thread safe.
-If I create an instance of `Encrypted5` and pass it to two threads, which will call `asString()` simultaneously, the result will be unpredictable, simply because [`StickyScalar`](http://static.javadoc.io/org.cactoos/cactoos/0.16/org/cactoos/scalar/StickyScalar.html) is not thread-safe.
-There is another primitive to help us, it's called [`SyncScalar`](http://static.javadoc.io/org.cactoos/cactoos/0.16/org/cactoos/scalar/SyncScalar.html):
+If I create an instance of `Encrypted5` and pass it to two threads, which call `asString()` simultaneously, the result will be unpredictable, simply because [`StickyScalar`](http://static.javadoc.io/org.cactoos/cactoos/0.16/org/cactoos/scalar/StickyScalar.html) is not thread-safe.
+There is another primitive to help us out though, called [`SyncScalar`](http://static.javadoc.io/org.cactoos/cactoos/0.16/org/cactoos/scalar/SyncScalar.html):

 {% highlight java %}